-6. Do you engage your audit firm for any non-audit services?
-If yes, please describe the process used to approve the provision of such services.
-If no, why not?

-- 7. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - Independence as defined by the IESBA Code? - None of the above. - 8.
-In your opinion, would a professional accountant's or the firm's compliance with one of the following be impacted if a high percentage of that firm's revenue is generated from providing non-audit services to the firm's clients (Please select one or more answers): - Professional competence and due care as defined by the IESBA Code? - The other fundamental principles that are included in the IESBA Code integrity, objectivity, professional behavior and confidentiality? - None of the above.
+6. As a a matter of policy, does your firm provide non-audit services to audit and assurance clients?
+If yes, are there certain types of services beyond those prohibited by the IESBA Code that your firm does not provide?
+Please provide some examples. • If no, why?
+7. In your opinion, would a high ratio of non-audit fees to audit fees charged to an audit or assurance client create threats to an auditor's compliance with (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+Independence as defined by the IESBA Code?
+None of the above.
+8. be i our opinion, would a professional accountant's or the firm's compliance with one of the following mpacted if a high percentage of that firm's revenue is generated from providing non-audit vices to the firm's clients (Please select one or more answers): Professional competence and due care as defined by the IESBA Code?
+The other fundamental principles that are included in the IESBA Code - integrity, objectivity, professional behavior and confidentiality?
+None of the above.
+B.3.
+TCV VG, Including Audit Committees and Board of Directors Gene eral 1. at role does the level of fees play in your consideration of the appointment of your organization's ependent auditor?